 When Professional Data Recovery is the Necessary Path

-• The drive shows RAW or uninitialized/unallocated, containing critical data.
+The drive is RAW or uninitialized/unallocated, containing critical data, and safe OS fixes fail.

-Professionals use specialized tools and cleanrooms to maximize recovery chances safely when your computer not detecting hard drive is due to severe issues.
-Details: Hard Drive Data Recovery Service Page).
+Professionals use specialized tools and cleanrooms when a hard drive not showing up is due to severe logical or physical issues.
+Details: Hard Drive Data Recovery Service Page.

 Preventing Future "Not Showing Up" Issues